yamikaze0/spring-integrate-mock/README.md

-# yami-org.yamikaze.mock
+# spring-integrate-mock
-a org.yamikaze.mock util in Spring context and dependency on junit4
+a mock util in Spring context and dependency on junit4